-From 2016 to 2020, we used a Iridium GO! satellite phone to relay our position to our land crew (Devine's dad), and to communicate with our friends and family via SMS & emails, from anywhere in the world—even the middle of the ocean
+From 2016 to 2020, we used a Iridium GO! satellite phone to relay our position to our land crew (Devine's dad), and to communicate with our friends and family via SMS & emails, from anywhere in the world—even the middle of the ocean.

-It is an expensive option (costs around about 100US$/month), and should you choose to go this route we recommend getting an unlimited plan, because data minutes run out quickly.
+Satellite phones are an expensive option (costs around about 100US$/month), and should you choose to go this route we recommend getting an unlimited plan, because data minutes run out quickly.
 The Iridium connects to overhead satellites and demands a stable connection to download weather data, like grib files.

 During our north pacific ocean crossing, we bought blocks of data that we thought would be sufficient for a 2-month long sail, but we ran out at the start of the second month.
 Our connection was often poor, and the Iridium continues to gobble up minutes even when failing to send or receive data (a poor system, really).
 Getting additional data was complicated, and expensive.
 We let our unlimited plan expire in 2019, because we knew we wouldn't be sailing offshore for a while and would not need it then, but SIM cards expire when you don't use them, and when renewing a plan you need to buy a new card, and have it shipped to you—which may be difficult, depending on where you are in the world.
 It is why people like to leave with multiple cards, so they are never stuck.
 A new card means paying for a high activation fee.